-DCHC MPO will continue to review and analyze travel demand and air quality models to determine feasible enhancements to the procedures that are used in the TRM area.
-DCHC MPO will continue to perform regional travel demand, and micro simulation model runs for existing and future projects as needed.
-Upon completion of the TRM-V6, the TRM Service Bureau and regional stakeholders will commence revisions and enhancements to respond to the needs and policies of the DCHC MPO and other stakeholders.
-A first task will be to identify and select enhancements for implementation based on the needs of partners, including local governments, and on the feasibility and costs of desired enhancements.
+The purpose of this task is to continue to review and analyze existing travel demand and air quality models in order to determine feasible enhancements to the modeling procedures that are used in the TRM study area.
+DCHC MPO will continue to perform regional travel demand, and micro simulation model runs for existing and future projects as requested and needed.
+Upon completion of the TRM-V6, the Triangle Regional Model Service Bureau (TRM-SB) and the regional model stakeholders will commence substantial revisions and enhancements in order to better respond to the evolving needs and policies of the DCHC MPO and other model stakeholders.
+One of the first tasks will be to identify and select model enhancements for implementation based on the needs of the various partners, including local governments, and on the feasibility and costs of desired enhancements.
 Enhancements within the DCHC MPO include; enhancing model precision for small area studies, improving non-motorized models, increasing sensitivity to travel demand management policies, network quality checks, improved transit ridership forecasting, incorporating tools for policy analysis and responding to policy questions, improving HOV/HOT tools and parking sensitivity enhancements.
 Additional technical enhancements have also been proposed relative to trip generation, destination choice and mode choice.
 Integrated land use and transportation modeling is addressed in a separate item below.
 Specific activities to develop model enhancements include; staff time preparing and evaluating technical proposals for model revision and developing the model, negotiating the scope of enhancements with regional model partners (NCDOT, GoTriangle, CAMPO), consultant assistance in preparing technical specifications and in developing the model, and research and peer contact aimed at assessing the technical merits and operational challenges of the various modeling strategies that will be under consideration.
 The TRM is a regional project, and it is possible that some enhancements sought by DCHC MPO will not be included in the regional model plan, such as the enhancement of the non-motorized trip.
 In that case, additional activities may include developing extensions to the regional model to meet remaining policy needs of DCHC MPO.